astro-seanwhy/ExoInt/README.md

 ---Contact---

-Questions, comments, and suggestions may be raised in the 'Issues' tab, or otherwise directly sent to haiwang@ethz.ch (for requests, in particular).
+Questions, comments, and suggestions may be raised in the 'Issues' tab, or otherwise directly sent to haiyang.wang@sund.ku.dk or haiwang@ethz.ch (for requests, in particular).